otrv4/otrv4/otrv4.md

 1. Validate that `G2b`, `G3b`, `Pb`, and `Qb` are on curve Ed448.
 See
    [Verifying that a point is on the curve](#verifying-that-a-point-is-on-the-curve) section for details.
-1. Pick random values `r4`, `r5`, `r6` and `r7` in `q`.
-These will be used to
+1. Pick random values of 57-bytes long for `r4`, `r5`, `r6` and `r7` in `q`.
+These
-   add a blinding factor to the final results and to generate zero-knowledge proofs that this message was created honestly.
+   will be used to add a blinding factor to the final results and to generate zero-knowledge proofs that this message was created honestly.
 1. Compute `G2 = G2b * a2` and `G3 = G3b * a3`.
 1. Compute `Pa = G3 * r4` and `Qa = G * r4 + G2 * (x mod q)`.
 1. Generate a zero-knowledge proof that `Pa` and `Qa` were created according to